-ROC's working interest in oil production from the Ungani Oil Field averaged 346 BOPD down 32% compared to last year.
+ROC's working interest in oil production from the Ungani Oil Field averaged 257 BOPD down 25.7% compared to last year as a result of natural decline.

-Development expenditure of US\$3.7 million (2020: US\$1.6 million) was incurred, mainly attributable to the commencement drilling of Ungani 8 well.
-The well will be completed in 2022.
+Development expenditure of US\$6.5 million (2021: US\$3.7 million) was incurred, mainly attributable to the drilling of Ungani 8 well and a workover on the Ungani 5 well.
+Ungani 8 drilling operations were suspended in February after encountering geological difficulties in drilling the well and subsequent side-track.